 Results During the follow-up period there were 180 deaths.
 When assessed independently, there were 20% (95% CI, 10–49%) and 38% (95% CI, 7–66%) lower mortality risks per 1 metabolic equivalent improvement in CRF (P<.01) in men and women, respectively, after multivariable adjustment.
 Those that remained unfit had ∼2-fold higher risk for all-cause mortality compared with those that remained fit and CRF at CPX2 was a stronger predictor of all-cause mortality than at CPX1 (P=.02).

 Conclusion Improving CRF through exercise training lowers mortality risk.
 Clinicians should encourage individuals to participate in exercise training to improve CRF to lower risk of mortality.

 Imboden, Mary T.; Harber, Matthew P.; Whaley, Mitchell H.; Finch, W. Holmes; Bishop, Derron A.; Fleenor, Bradley S.; and Kaminsky, Leonard A., "The Influence of Change in Cardiorespiratory Fitness With Short-Term Exercise Training on Mortality Risk From The Ball State Adult Fitness Longitudinal Lifestyle Study" (2019).
-Faculty Publications - Department of Health and Human Performance.
+Faculty Publications - Department of Kinesiology.
 18.